kanido386/feedly-helper/README.md

 # feedly-helper

 ### To Do
-- Make sure deploying with .env works fine
 - Find a way to encode and decode the token
   - Try out first, might not use this mechanism
+- Maybe can utilize GitHub Pages as FE, and try to call Lambda API
 - Create API to do what I want to do about the Feedly itself

 ### ✅ Done
+- Make sure deploying with .env works fine
 - (express + serverless-http) + AWS Lambda Function URL → a very simple API which can respond something to the caller
 - Can deploy with node-lambda
 - Figure it out why current user is `terraform-user`